dl0461/wayland-config/README.md

-# config
+# Config

-`config` is a configuration management pattern in Shell for Linux users. `base-config` is the instance of `config` that contains files that are most likely to be useful in any Linux instance in the domain(s) a user works in.
-This `base-config` and the `wayland-config` are customized to myself&mdash;modify to your needs.
+This is a pattern of configuration management in Shell for Linux users. `base-config` is the instance of this pattern that contains domain unspecific files. [`sgy4q4ygs/base-config`](https://github.com/sgy4q4ygs/base-config) and [`sgy4q4ygs/wayland-config`](https://github.com/sgy4q4ygs/wayland-config) are unique to one&mdash;modify to your needs.
+Note that there are nicer ways to do personal configuration management i.e. this is an experiment.

 ## Install a config